natfarleydev/prd-markdown/markdown/advanced/advancedBaseClassesDetails.markdown

 A summoner can cast only a certain number of spells of each spell level each day.
 His base daily spell allotment is given on Table 2-7.
-In addition, he receives bonus spells per day if he has a high Charisma score (see Table 1-3 of the *Pathfinder RPG Core Rulebook*).
+In addition, he receives bonus spells per day if he has a high Charisma score (see Table 1-3 of the *PF RPG Core Rulebook*).

 A summoner's selection of spells is extremely limited.
 A summoner